diodonfrost/ansible-collection-aws-agents/README.md

-# ansible-collection-aws-agents
+# Ansible Collection - diodonfrost.aws_agents

-A collection of Ansible roles and playbooks to deploy aws agents.
+Documentation for the collection.